Growyourbrand.net Reference notes on brand consequence May 2026

 Short Answer

-ING and the Orange Lion Digital Banking Trust System is a trust case about ING in 1991-present.
+ING Trust Case is a trust case about ING in 1991-present.
 ING made banking trust move from the branch counter to the account screen.
 A bank identity has to survive changes in channel.
 ING's orange lion works only when cards, accounts, security, service, and digital controls keep making the trust claim visible.

 Key Takeaways